bajohn/rf/readme.md

     frontend) updates in the meantime though?

 - manage player connections with place on table and shelf
+- refactor- there are pythonic dynamo libraries out there.

 ## Lock logic.
 Omitting for now, may not be needed